My neonate

 some equally unresponsive god.
 And upon uttering his last languished laments,

-disturbing any of the evidence left in the wake of this inexplicable mess and
+hand, her feet avoided disturbing any of the evidence left in the wake of this

-crept back to the elevator’s phone to ring the appropriate authorities, which
+inexplicable mess and cautiously crept back to the elevator’s phone to ring the

 Of course,